-A dark, feminist retelling of ‘The Children of Lir’ told in Sullivan’s hypnotic prose, coming soon in paperback.
+A dark, feminist retelling of ‘The Children of Lir’ told in Sullivan’s hypnotic prose, out now in paperback.

 A retelling of the favourite Irish fairytale ‘The Children of Lir’.
 Aífe marries Lir, a king with four children by his previous wife.
 Jealous of his affection for his children, the witch Aífe turns them into swans for 900 years.